fperearodriguez/multicluster-sailOperator-openshift/docs/multicluster-multiprimary-sail-metallb-different-domain.md

 Installing Istio with Sail Operator on OpenShift (vSphere).

-In the _scenario 1_, the default domain _cluster.local_ is the one used.
 In this case, each cluster has a different domain:

 - **cluster1** domain: cluster1.local
 - **cluster2** domain: cluster2.local

-WARNING:
+:information_source: In this use case, there is no visibility with the Kubernetes API of the remote cluster.

+:information_source: Each service is added by creating Istio resources.

+:information_source: As additional information, each service is created with the suffix _.global_
+  - i.e. _helloworld.global_

 ## Prerequisites
 - The same root of trust must be used in this use case.
 For this, follow the Istio [guide](https://istio.io/latest/docs/tasks/security/cert-management/plugin-ca-cert/).